Wardrop/Scorched/docs/routing.md

 Regex Patterns
 --------------
-Regex patterns offer more power and flexibility than string patterns.
+Regex patterns offer more power and flexibility than string patterns (naturally).
+To be continued... (captures, named captures, etc).